 Talking of big problems, Professor Ferguson, who accurately predicted the 2008 global financial crisis, believes the world is not too far away from another recession.
 Why and when, I ask nervously?
-In terms of why, the counterintuitive answer, he says, is partly because the world coped much better than he expected with the previous crisis.
+In terms of why, the counterintuitive answer, he says, is partly because the world coped much better than he expected

 "I was pretty much on the ball as to what would happen and how big it would be.
 So, pat on the back, well done Niall.
 But what happened next was more remarkable, and I didn't read that so well.
-I underestimated the ability of the central banks, particularly the assets recovered in price, and we didn't go into a depression.
+I underestimated the ability of the central banks, particularly the and then by engaging in quantitative easing.
+"One of the direct consequences was that all kinds of financial assets recovered in price, and we didn't go into a depression.
 People who held on to their stocks as well as their bonds, not to mention their real estate, were made whole remarkably quickly.
 It was almost like a bad dream, and now it's over and we're all cheerful again.
 It's almost as if amnesia is beginning to set in.